Sleeping With The Radio On

 It probably won’t surprise you to learn that music and sound have been crucial parts of many healing ceremonies for centuries.

-Additionally, the same people slept more deeply, and felt better when they woke up too!
+Additionally, the same people slept more deeply and felt better when they woke up, too!

 So, why does radio for sleep work?

-Well, the research is still ongoing.
-However, it has something to do with the tempo of the sounds you listen too.
 In the study above, all of the music that the participants listened to was set to a tempo of between 60 and 80 bpm (beats per minute).

-That’s the same as your heart-rate when you’re falling asleep.
+That’s the same as your heart rate when you’re falling asleep.

-Essentially, music tricks your body into entering a “relaxation” state, by syncing your heart with peaceful sounds.
-In some ways, sleeping with the radio on is like meditating, you mindfully use music to slow your heart rate, reduce your blood pressure, and even reduce anxiety.
+In some ways, sleeping with the radio on is like meditating.
+You mindfully use music to slow your heart rate, reduce your blood pressure, and even reduce anxiety.

 No matter how you feel about leaving the radio playing while you snooze, it’s hard to ignore the way that the human brain is wired to respond to music.
-On a physiological level, your breathing and heart rate mirrors the beat of a song.
+On a physiological level, your breathing and heart rate mirror the beat of a song.

 In addition, listening to pleasant tunes assists in improving your serotonin levels, which makes you feel happier while you drift off.